harishmuh/SQL_challenges/CTE_Windows_function.md

 The USE of CTE
 * A CTE (Common Table Expression) is a temporary named result set that can be referred to within a SELECT, INSERT, UPDATE, or DELETE statement.
 It's declared before the main query and can be reused.

-Exercise: Create a temporary table avg_length to store the average film duration, then select all films longer than that average.
+Exercise: Create a temporary table, avg_length, to store the average film duration, then select all films longer than that average.

 ````sql
 WITH avg_length AS